AdhamAlQatawy/AdhamAlQatawy/README.md

 </p>

 - 🏢 I'm working as a Data Analyst @ Maxab
-- 👨‍💻 Teaching what I know about data at Dotpy.
+- 👨‍💻 Teaching what I know about data
 - ⚡ Currently, I'm learning about Analytics Engineering Field.
 - 💬 Ask me about my experience with SQL, Python, or anything related to Data Analysis.
 - 👨‍💻 Check out my portfolio at https://adhamalqatawy.github.io/Portfolio/